 Deep breathing is the best place to start with students.

 Relax your body.
 Put your hand on your stomach.
-Take a deep breath in through your nose.
+Take a deep breath through your nose.
 Hold it for 3, 2, 1.
 Slowly breathe out through your mouth, 3, 2, 1.

 2. Dragon Breaths

-Dragon breaths are fun way to create a simple craft while you talk to students about why deep breathing is an effective strategy.
+Dragon breaths are a fun way to create a simple craft while you talk to students about why deep breathing is an effective strategy.

 Download the directions for the dragon breath craft.